-- The latest stable 64-bit version of Blender is installed.
+- The latest stable 64-bit version of Blender is installed on your machine.

 - You have a minimal understanding of the Unity editor.
 Check out some of the beginner tutorials on the website.

 - Some experience with Blender is recommended.
-Here are some tutorials to get started.
+Here is a good tutorial to get started.

 Download the source materials by clicking the link at the top or bottom of this tutorial and unzip it somewhere.

-Open the starter project folder and navigate to the Assets\RW\Models folder.
-Open CuteCharacter.blend in Blender.
+Open the Starter folder and navigate to the Assets\RW\Models folder.
+Now open CuteCharacter.blend in Blender.

 After opening the file, you should see the character model on the left:

-Note that it’s mirrored on the X-axis, this will make the whole process a lot easier along the way.
+Note that it’s mirrored on the X-axis, meaning its left and right side are identical.
+This will make the whole process a lot easier along the way.

-The right side has the simple texture image loaded:
+The right side of Blender has a simple texture image loaded:

 Rigging the Character

-Rigging is creating an armature, the skeleton of the model.
-An armature has several connected bones to which you can connect vertices, so they move along whenever a bone gets moved around.
+Rigging is the art of creating an armature, the skeleton of the model.
+An armature has bones to which you can connect vertices, so they move along whenever a bone gets moved around.

 Hover over the 3D View to bring it into focus.
-Then, add a new armature by holding Shift and pressing A to open the Add Menu.
-Select Armature > Single Bone.
+Now add a new armature by holding Shift and pressing A to open the Add Menu.
+Next, select Armature to add the first bone.

-The armature and its very first bone, also known as the “root bone” have now been created.
-With the armature still selected, find the X-Ray check box in the Display section of the Properties tab and check it.
+You’ve now created the armature and its first bone, also known as the “root bone”.
+With the armature still selected, find the In Front check box in the Viewport Display section of the Object Properties tab and check it.

-The armature is now visible through the character.
-This makes the creation of the skeleton easier.
+The armature is now visible through the character making the skeleton creation process a lot easier.

 Due to the way Unity maps the bones to its own system, some key bones are necessary.

-Unity expects a minimum of 15 bones, which are:
+Unity expects at least 15 bones, which are: